Skip Navigation

 (References:

-3. If your lawyer is requesting this form on your behalf, we require a letter allowing us to release your information to this person.
-The release letter must be signed by you for signature verification.
+You will be asked to verify your identity before we release the form.
+If your lawyer is requesting the form on your behalf, you should provide a letter authorizing us to release the form to them.
+The letter should be signed by you.